GeoffBreemer/DLToolkit/thesis/README_thesis.md

 2D U-Net:
 - [ ] hyper parameter selection
 - [ ] use validation set or CV
+- [ ] kernel init for 4 layer version

 3D U-Net:
 - [ ] reduce memory usage
 - [ ] hyper parameter selection
 - [ ] use validation set or CV

 ## Getting Started
 - Download/clone the repository to a local machine